Loops in the fundamental group of $\mathrm{Symp} (\mathbb C\mathbb P^2\#\,5\overline{ \mathbb C\mathbb P}\,\!^2)$ which are not represented by circle actions: Further Questions

-On the other hand, an alternative way of proving that there is a generator of the fundamental group of $ \Symp_h(\Mucccc)$ which cannot be represented by a circle action would be to compute the Samelson product of this loop with itself and check if it is non-zero, as done by O. Buse in \cite[Proposition 3.3]{Bus} (if it was generated by a circle action this Samelson product would be trivially 0).
+An alternative way of proving that there is an element of $ \pi_1(\Symp_h(\Mucccc))$ which cannot be represented by a circle action would be to compute the Samelson product of this loop with itself and check if it is non-zero, as done by O. Buse in \cite[Proposition 3.3]{Bus} (if it was generated by a circle action this Samelson product would be trivially 0).
 Moreover, it would be interesting to know if this loop in $\pi_1$ gives rise to new elements in higher homotopy groups, via iterated Samelson products.
 The problem with this approach is that it is not clear yet how to obtain the necessary information about the higher homotopy groups of $\Symp_h(\Mucccc)$ which is fundamental to work on these ideas.
 The answer to these questions will be pursued in a different paper.